 Spring & Summer: Lightweight and Breathable Bedding

 As temperatures rise, opt for a lightweight comforter for summer made from breathable fabrics like cotton or TENCEL Lyocell.
-A comforter with a cooling shell or moisture-wicking cover is perfect for hot nights or warm sleepers.
+For sleepers who want softness without overheating, breathable cotton comforters are a great option for maintaining comfort and airflow throughout warmer nights while still providing a cozy layered feel.

 Recommended: